Download a copy of the style guide by clicking the link below:

 EU

-European Union (no need to spell out at first mention); formerly EC (European Community); before that EEC (European Economic Community)
+Formerly EC (European Community); before that EEC (European Economic Community)

 EU presidents

-There are three, so don’t say ‘EU president’ or ‘president of the union’ without making clear which you mean: president of the European Commission, president of the European Parliament, or holder of the rotating presidency (technically ‘president in office of the council of the European Union’), which rotates among the EU member states every six months
+There are three, so don’t say ‘EU President’ or ‘President of the Union’ without making clear which you mean: President of the European Commission, President of the European Parliament, or holder of the rotating presidency (technically ‘President in Office of the Council of the European Union’), which rotates among the EU member states every six months

 EudraLex

-the sets of rules and regulations governing medicinal products in the EU (note cap “L”)
+the sets of rules and regulations governing medicinal products in the EU

-EudraVigilance (European Union Drug Regulating Authorities Pharmacovigilance)
+European Union Drug Regulating Authorities Pharmacovigilance

-(note cap “V”) the European data processing network and management system for reporting and evaluation of suspected adverse reactions during drug development and following the marketing authorisation of medicinal products in the European Economic Area (EEA).
+the European data processing network and management system for reporting and evaluation of suspected adverse reactions during drug development and following the marketing authorisation of medicinal products in the European Economic Area (EEA).

 fewer or less?